Call SelectQuote

 No obligation to enroll

-The Medicare Special Enrollment Period (SEP) takes place when certain events or life changes occur, giving you the opportunity to make changes to your existing Medicare Advantage plan and Medicare Prescription Drug plan.
+A Medicare Special Enrollment Period (SEP) takes place when certain events or life changes occur, giving you the opportunity to make changes to your existing Medicare Advantage plan and Medicare Prescription Drug plan.
+This helps ensure that your Medicare coverage is still the right fit for your circumstances.
+An SEP also allows individuals who delay Medicare Part B enrollment due to having current employer group health coverage to sign up without penalty.
+By enrolling during the SEP (usually an eight-month window after the employment or coverage ends), they avoid the permanent late enrollment penalty.

 There are several types of Medicare Special Enrollment Periods, with different qualification standards for each.
 Some of the most common Special Enrollment Period qualifying events include: